Natnael-D-Mile/LectureNotes-for-WebTech/Note on DOM & DOM Manipulation in JS.md

 **a) Getting HTML elements by id**

-→ is the easiest way to find an HTML element
+→ is the easiest way to find an HTML element.

 →***getElementsById()*** targets a single HTML element